NULabNortheastern/dh_certificate/README.md

 # dh_certificate
-This repository contains materials that support the Northeastern University graduate certificate in Digital Humanities.
+This repository contains materials that support the Northeastern University Graduate Certificate in Digital Humanities.

 ## Organization
 The directory structure serves a few different pedagogical purposes: